-If you don’t have a Social Security Number or Individual Taxpayer Identification Number (which international founders might not have), then you have to mail or fax application in to get an EIN for your US company.
+If you don’t have a Social Security Number or Individual Taxpayer Identification Number, then you have to mail or fax an application to get an EIN for your US company.

-You can read more here in this IRS newsroom update but and if it's helpful, from doola side, digital signatures have worked with no issues for us and we have only been sending in SS-4s with digital signatures (and have been receiving EINs with them!)
+You can read more here in this IRS newsroom update.
+For us at doola, digital signatures have worked with no issues.
+We have only been sending in SS-4s with digital signatures and have been receiving EINs with them!

 If you want to contact the IRS to check on your EIN Application, here are the steps:

 Call the Business & Specialty Tax Line at 800-829-4933

 The hours of operation are 7:00 a.m. – 7:00 p.m. local time, Monday through Friday.

 You will need your SS-4 form readily available to confirm any information the IRS may ask for.

 If you’re curious about other banking options and what their requirements are check out this guide for how to open a US business bank account, which outlines a list of banks that one can approach and what their requirements are:

 In the guide you can see all the requirements for the following banks:

 Bank of America